AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 1. Specify the columns to present in the extracted file.
 To do this, follow these steps:

     1. Click the **[!UICONTROL Add output column]**.
     1. Choose the attribute to display in the column then confirm.
-Available attributes depend on the targeting dimension selected in the previous **[!UICONTROL Build audience]** activity.
+Available attributes depend on the workflow's targeting dimension.
     1. Once the column is added, you can change its **[!UICONTROL Label]** and modify the associated **[!UICONTROL Attribute]**.
     1. If you want to apply a transformation to the column's values, select it from the drop-down list.
 For example, you can switch all values in the selected column to upper case.